 While it remains the responsibility of the student to manage adjustments to the payment plan, Liberty University reserves the right to adjust a payment plan down as necessary.
 The University also reserves the right to cancel/terminate a payment plan for any reason and/or remove a student from a financially checked-in status.
 The student may also be removed from classes, have services suspended, and/or have curriculum access blocked.

 A student will be charged a non-refundable failed payment processing fee for each returned or declined payment made via check, ACH, debit card automatic draft, and credit card automatic draft.
 If a student accumulates three or more returned or declined payments within a year, the student:

-As a courtesy to currently enrolled students, Cashiering & Treasury Services will cash checks from the student’s personal checking account, their parent’s check, or a Liberty University payroll check.
+As a courtesy to currently enrolled students, the Cashiering & Treasury Services Office will cash checks from parents, the student’s personal checking account, or a Liberty University payroll check.

 The maximum amount that may be cashed is $50 per week, and a $1 fee will be assessed for each cashed check.
 If a check is returned or declined for any reason, the student’s account will be charged the check amount as well as a returned payment fee.
 The student may lose the privilege of cashing checks with Liberty University after two offenses.

 The Flames Pass is the official Liberty University ID card.
 The card can be used for meal plans, Flames Cash, campus events and recreation, authorized building entry, student discounts, and other activities and services.
 Once Financial Check-In is completed, the student may obtain a Flames Pass by submitting a photo online or visiting the ID & Campus Services Office.
 In the event the card is lost, the student may purchase a replacement for $25.